 8.1.1 Create New Dynamic Report

-The Reporting subsystem requires that the user (teacher, school representative, and staff) must be logged in before they can access any reports.
+The Reporting subsystem requires that the user (teacher, school representative, SACE member and Admin staff) must be logged in before they can access any reports.
 If the user is authorised, it allows them to select a specific dynamic report type and if there is data available, they are able to view the report and then export it.

 Figure 8.1 Activity diagram for viewing report